xaiassetmanagement/tradingenv/README.rst

 - **simple**: the only entry point is the class :py:class:`TradingEnv`.
 - **fast**: implemented with the python standard library and numpy.
 - **tested**: the test suite provides a comprehensive number of examples and use cases.
 - **realistic**: support for a variety of transaction costs including: bid-ask spread, cost of leverage, fixed and proportional broker commissions, latencies and slippage.
-Deposits can optionally yield and interest rate.
+Cash deposits can optionally yield an interest rate.

 Installation